jeanbaptistemora/fluidattacks-universe2/docs/src/docs/development/guidelines/contributing.md

       Issues are not set in stone,
-      make sure you iterate on this as many times as needed, and to edit the issue as you go.
+      make sure you iterate on this as many times as needed, and edit the issue as you go.

    1. Make sure you enumerate all of the [products](/development/products) that will be impacted by the issue.